timgaripov/swa/README.md

 # Introduction

-SWA is a simple DNN training method that can be used as a drop-in replacement for SGD with improved generalization and essentially no overhead.
+SWA is a simple DNN training method that can be used as a drop-in replacement for SGD with improved generalization, faster convergence, and essentially no overhead.
 The key idea of SWA is to average multiple samples produced by SGD with a modified learning rate schedule.
-We use constant or cyclical learning rate schedule that force SGD to explore the set of points in the weight space corresponding to high-performing networks.
+We use a constant or cyclical learning rate schedule that causes SGD to _explore_ the set of points in the weight space corresponding to high-performing networks.
 We observe that SWA converges more quickly than SGD, and to wider optima that provide higher test accuracy.

-In this repo we only implement the constant learning rate schedule that we found to be most practical on CIFAR datasets.
+In this repo we implement the constant learning rate schedule that we found to be most practical on CIFAR datasets.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/14368801/37633888-89fdc05a-2bca-11e8-88aa-dd3661a44c3f.png" width=250>